CytaStorm/Rubix-Cube-Solver/README.md

 https://docs.google.com/document/d/1BXVDlJIRH7PimkvV02koKximVJbK5jmj-6kPyB3UdCo/edit <br />
  **Development Log** <br />
 Monday 23 May 2022 <br />
-Jeff Chen: <br />
-Began making Piece Class <br />
+Jeff Chen: Began making Piece Class <br />
-Gil Zheng: <br />
-Started the Cube class and created all the rotations for the cube. <br />
+Gil Zheng: Started the Cube class and created all the rotations for the cube. <br />

 Tuesday 24 May 2022 <br />
-Jeff Chen: <br />
-Finished Piece class, moved on to make Cube class work correctly with Piece class <br />
+Jeff Chen: Finished Piece class, moved on to make Cube class work correctly with Piece class <br />
-Gil Zheng: <br />
-Started the Driver, created all the variables and started working on the display of the cube. <br />
+Gil Zheng: Started the Driver, created all the variables and started working on the display of the cube. <br />

 Wednesday 25 May 2022 <br />
-Jeff Chen: <br />
-Began working on Solve, translating a python-based beginner's method for solving, helped in dev of Driver by fixing up mistakes and adding more movements and correcting wrong rotations <br />
+Jeff Chen: Began working on Solve, translating a python-based beginner's method for solving, helped in dev of Driver by fixing up mistakes and adding more movements and correcting wrong rotations <br />
-Gil Zheng: <br />
-Created methods in the drivers that allowed for user interaction, finished the update method and it's helper methods in order to keep refreshing display <br />
+Gil Zheng: Created methods in the drivers that allowed for user interaction, finished the update method and it's helper methods in order to keep refreshing display <br />

 Thursday 25 May 2022 <br />
-Jeff Chen: <br />
-Finished driver to display the Cube as well as buttons to interact with cube, including reset, scramble, and moves Gil Zheng: <br />
+Jeff Chen: Finished driver to display the Cube as well as buttons to interact with cube, including reset, scramble, and moves Gil Zheng: <br />

 Saturday 28 May 2022 <br />